Assistant Professor of Applied Linguistics

 Brandon Tullock received his Ph.D. from the Department of Linguistics at Georgetown University in Washington, D.C. and joined the faculty in the Department of World Languages at the University of South Florida in 2019.

-Dr. Tullock’s research examines second language acquisition and investigates language learning that takes place in multilingual contexts such as the English foreign language classroom at a German immersion school or a US-led short-term intensive language study abroad program in Catalonia.
-His current research investigates language learning during study abroad and addresses central questions related to agency, identity, and language ideologies.
+Dr. Tullock’s research examines second language acquisition and investigates language learning taking place in multilingual contexts such as the English foreign language classroom at a German immersion school or a US-led short-term intensive language study abroad program in Catalonia.
+His current research investigates language learning during study abroad and addresses central questions related to identity, agency, and language ideologies.

 Dr. Tullock is Assistant Professor of Applied Linguistics in the Department of World Languages at USF, where he serves as the Undergraduate Curriculum Coordinator for the Applied Linguistics Concentration.
-He teaches courses such as LIN 4721 (Second Language Acquisition), TSL 5440 (Language Testing), and LIN 6932 (Methods of Teaching English Overseas).
+He teaches courses such as LIN 6720 (Second Language Acquisition), LIN 6932 (Language Learning and Study Abroad), and LIN 6932 (Methods of Teaching English Overseas).
 Previously, he has held English teaching positions at the Georgetown University Law Center and the George Washington University in Washington, D.C.